 Located adjacent to the brewery, on the way in to the festival site, the Brewery Tap and Courtyard Bar are perfect for a quick change of pace from the festival fields.

 The Brewery Tap bar has four cask and three keg beers on at all times, as well as a fully stocked shop with bottles and mini-casks to take away (ideal for casual drinks while pitching your tent).
 It also sells a range of wine and spirits and is the only bar on site that takes cash, and you can top up with extra cash with cashback should you need to get some extra tokens or food.

 The Courtyard Bar is at the opposite end of the courtyard behind the Brewery Tap.
 Using tokens you can pick up a pint and enjoy the sunshine (maybe) surrounded by the traditional old farm buildings.
 The courtyard is also the site of Argyll’s biggest pub quiz on Saturday afternoon as well as a full music line-up on Saturday!

 Brewers Bar & Cocktail Lounge

-If you’re feeling adventurous and want to make the most of the beautiful scenery of Glen Fyne, take the trip to the Walkers’ Bar, located an hours walk up the glen in an old bothy.
-In addition to a set from The Daddy Naggins (from 2pm) the Fyne Ales pop-up bar has been improved for 2017 to cope with demand (who knew so many people liked walking?) and there’ll be a chance to grab some hot food for the trip back down to the festival site.
+If you’re feeling adventurous and want to make the most of the beautiful scenery of Glen Fyne, take the trip to the Walkers’ Bar, located an hours walk up the glen in and around an old bothy on the banks of the River Fyne.
+In addition to a live music by the water, the Fyne Ales pop-up bar serves a range of tasty beers and there’s the a chance to grab some hot food for the trip back down to the festival site.

-This year we’re adding the Half Pint Bar, which will be located half way on the route to Walkers Bar – bring your tokens to grab a quick, refreshing half of beer to keep you going for the rest of the journey.
+In 2017 we added the Half Pint Bar, located half way on the route to Walkers Bar allowing those making the pilgrimage to grab a quick, refreshing half of beer to keep them going for the rest of the journey.